straumer/makesite/readme.md

 # Makesite

 This is a static site generator made up of a makefile and shell script(s).
-Features include:
+It

+- Tries to be as POSIX-compliant as possible (suggestions for improvements are welcome).
-- Works on GNU/Linux systems out of the box, using standard tools.
-Although it's not fully POSIX-compliant, the goal is to make it as compliant as possible.
+- Works on most GNU/Linux systems out of the box, using standard tools.
+- Works on BSD systems if GNU `make` and `envsubst` utilities are installed.
 - Multilingual.
 - Templates based on `envsubst`.
+- Plain HTML.
 - Simple and hackable, made with advanced users in mind.
-- Plain HTML.

-# A few things to avoid
+## A few things to avoid

 - Making directories under `src` with same name as `conf/i18n/*`.

-# Basic usage
+## Basic usage

 After cloning the repo, inside root you can run `make`.
 Nothing will be built.